eVisit patient portal pilot

 For the purpose of the pilot, an “eVisit” includes video conference, phone calls, as well as secure messaging.
 The secure message features looks and feels like phone based text messaging.
 You can initiate the “eVisit” then send a message at any time.

-Just like e-mails, depending on volume, it may take me 2-3 business days to get back to you.
+Just like e-mails, depending on volume, it may take 2-3 business days for a response.

-Should a phone call or video conference be necessary, I’ll send you a separate appointment invitation.
+Should a phone call or video conference be necessary, your physician will send you a separate appointment invitation.

 Who are you working with?
 Who’s involved in this pilot?